juanclopgar97/python_sharp/README.md

 *Events with arguments* are almost the same as *simple events* so, the next explanation will only address the differences between the 2 cases.

+On this example an event named "Moved" is implemented to notify when a person moves and provide how much does the person move.

 ```python
     class MovedEventArgs(EventArgs):